Table of content

 For example, Facebook has nailed it with its social media feed for consumers, but it also provides comprehensive tools for publishers, content creators, and advertisers.

-Step 6: Build An MVP To Quickly Test Ideas
+6. Build An MVP To Quickly Test Ideas

 An MVP or minimum viable product is the bare skeleton of the app comprising only the basic features needed to function.
 It’s a great way to allow startups to test the market in a less complicated environment.

-Startups avoid the risk of running into multiple technical issues that comes with the inclusion of all the features on the app.
+Startups avoid the risk of running into multiple technical issues that come with the inclusion of all the features on the app.
 Besides, users get to try out an app that is less cluttered.

 How do startups decide what features go into the MVP?
 Start by listing the basic features that are crucial for the app.

-If startup founders have difficulty in choosing features for the MVP, they can utilize the prioritization matrix.
+If startup founders have difficulty choosing features for the MVP, they can utilize the prioritization matrix.
 Features that are ‘nice-to-haves’ can be included in the product roadmap to be executed later.

-Expert Tip: Test the established use cases with iterative & incremental development.
+Uptech’s pro tip: Test the established use cases with iterative & incremental development.
 This allows the app to be tested, and feedback received for the respective parts of the apps.

-Step 7: Gather Feedback To Refine Your Social Media App
+7. Gather Feedback To Refine Your Social Media App

 Launching the social media app is just the first step in creating a successful product.
 The next step involves gathering user feedback on the MVP.
 User feedback is a helpful indicator of what’s lacking and what’s working in the app.